misotanni/misotanni.github.io/fjs/en/crash.md

 As mentioned, otonal and utonal do not mix.
 So if a note G♭ happened to have both +7 and −5 accidentals, it would be written as G♭<sup>7</sup><sub>5</sub>.
 The exact rules are as follows:

 - In note naming, use one superscript representing the merged positive accidentals, followed by one subscript representing the merged negative accidentals.
-- In music notation, the merged positive accidental is written first (if any), then the merged negative accidental with a minus sign in front (if any), then any conventional accidental, then the note.
+- In music notation, the merged positive accidental is written first (if any), then the merged negative accidental with a slash in front (if any), then any conventional accidental, then the note.

 So the notes G♭<sup>7</sup><sub>5</sub> and F♯<sup>5</sup><sub>7</sub> (respectively 7/5 and 10/7 in the key of C) would be written in staff notation like this: